ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 * In the type system, Elm supports record types, which are a lot like tuples but with nicer syntax.
 I believe these too could be thinly compiled down.
 But it also supports *extensible* records, which are more complicated.
 On one level you can think of a type like `{a | x : Int, y : Int}` like a tuple `∀a. (a, Int, Int)`.
 But then this tuple needs to be unpacked and manipulated when you pass it into a function expecting an `{a | x : Int}`.

-  I suspect this is unresolvable, and extensible records represent an extension of Elm from HM, to become more expressive and less legible.
+  I believe this is unresolvable, and extensible records represent an extension of Elm from HM.
+(But one with fairly minor legibility costs, in comparison to the expressiveness gains.)

 * Haskell supports typeclasses, which are a way of allowing functions to operate on multiple different types.
 (For example, the `show` function can be applied to a `String`, an `Int`, a `()`, a `[Float]`, ....)
 Elm doesn't, but simple typeclasses can be emulated with only a little added verbosity.